PortableProgrammer/Status-Light/README.md

 Defines a writable location on disk where the Google application credentials are stored.
 This location should be protected from other users.

-Status-Light is preconfigured with a Google API key that allows `readonly` access to Google calendars for the express purpose of reading free/busy status.
+Status-Light is preconfigured with a Google API key that allows `freebusy` access to Google calendars for the express purpose of reading free/busy status.
 If you prefer to roll your own API key, you may mount your own `client_secret.json` in any directory and provide that path in this variable.

 **Note:** This path is directory only.
 Status-Light expects to find a file named `client_secret.json` within the directory supplied.